 Johns Creek is a larger medium-sized city located in the state of Georgia.
 With a population of 82,065 people and 22 constituent neighborhoods, Johns Creek is the tenth largest community in Georgia.

 Johns Creek home prices are not only among the most expensive in Georgia, but Johns Creek real estate also consistently ranks among the most expensive in America.

 Also of interest is that Johns Creek has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Johns Creek telecommute to their jobs.
-Overall, about 11.54% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.94% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Johns Creek is English.
-Other important languages spoken here include Chinese and Korean.
+Other important languages spoken here include Chinese and Langs. of India.